 You’ve already worked a BCJ trip, with me, up at Glacier National Park.
 How did that go for you?
 Was there anything specific that you took away from that trip, or anything that left an impression?

 Glacier crushed me.
 It physically hurt it was so beautiful.
-Like math early in school I could feel my brain stretching trying to understand what was in front of me.
+Like math, early in school, I could feel my brain stretching trying to understand what was in front of me.
 I was blown away by the dedication and service provided by the lead guides on this trip.
-I also felt a significant pressure to learn the trip areas that I will be spending time because the guides’ ability to respond to conditions having familiarity with the area radically changed the image making opportunity.
-As a photographer planning to travel on my own it inspired me to do my research and rely less on the serendipity of conditions and places lining up.
+I also felt a significant pressure to learn the trip areas that I will be spending time with because the guides’ ability to respond to conditions having familiarity with the area radically changed the image-making opportunity.
+As a photographer planning to travel on my own, it inspired me to do my research and rely less on the serendipity of conditions and places lining up.

 Where are you off to next?
-Anything specific about your next adventure that excites you the most?
+Anything specific about the next adventure that excites you the most?

 I will be spending time in Alaska and look forward to growing the skillset I’ll need up there.